oddstream/gosol/README.md

 ### What's with the settings?

-#### Scaled cards
+#### Retro cards

-The size of the cards is changed dymaically so the cards fill the width of the screen.
-In some variants, this can cause the cards to disappear off the bottom, in which case you can (a) drag the baize, (b) switch to fixed or retro cards, or (c) change the size of the window (if not running on a mobile device).
+The cards are and based on Leslie Kooy's classic solitaire designs.
+The iconic retro 'jazz cup' card's designer is probably [Gina Ekiss](https://en.wikipedia.org/wiki/Jazz_(design)).
+The cards can look a bit janky if they are not fixed in size.

 #### Fixed cards

 The size of the cards is fixed, preventing them from scaling.

-#### Retro cards

-The cards are fixed in size, and based on Leslie Kooy's classic solitaire designs.
-The iconic retro 'jazz cup' card's designer is probably [Gina Ekiss](https://en.wikipedia.org/wiki/Jazz_(design)).
+Otherwise, the size of the cards is changed dynamically so the cards fill the width of the screen.
+In some variants, this can cause the cards to disappear off the bottom, in which case you can (a) drag the baize, (b) switch to fixed or retro cards, or (c) change the size of the window (if not running on a mobile device).

 #### Card back...

-Changes the card beack to either a different color (when using scalable or fixed size cards) or design (when using retro cards).
+Changes the card back to either a different color (when using scalable or fixed size cards) or design (when using retro cards).

 #### Single tap